Sky Atlantic: Additional channels

-Sky Atlantic VIP
+Sky Atlantic was available in both standard definition and high definition, the latter on Sky Atlantic HD.
+Sky Atlantic also utilises the HD swap bouquet system developed by Sky, which switches SD channels with HD channels for HD Pack subscribers, meaning Sky Atlantic HD is on channel 108 and the standard definition version appears on channel 808.

-Sky Atlantic VIP was a rewards channel for subscribers of Sky TV who had been with Sky for 2 or more years and for subscribers who had the Sky Original Bundle (later Sky Entertainment pack, then Sky Signature pack).
+Sky Atlantic VIP was a rewards channel for subscribers of Sky TV who had been with Sky for two or more years and for subscribers who had the Sky Original Bundle (later Sky Entertainment pack, then Sky Signature pack).
 The HD version also required the HD pack in the UK and the Sky Box Sets pack in Ireland.
 The channel only broadcast brand new episodes of a popular show a week or so before being shown on the main Sky Atlantic channel.
 An example of this is when episodes of Riviera were shown first on Sky Atlantic VIP, then a week or so later on Sky Atlantic.
 Sky Atlantic VIP was under Sky VIP's "See-It-First" offer.
 Sky VIP is a rewards programme for long-term Sky subscribers.
 When the channel was not broadcasting a brand new episode of a programme, the channel was off-air resulting in the channel being on-air only for a few hours per week.
 The channel only broadcast adverts for programmes on Sky channels.
 The SD version was on Sky channel 994 with the HD version on channel 995.
 The channel closed on 12 June 2019.

+In January 2024, select programming begun being simulcast on Sky Showcase.